Semrush helps you:

 And if your video performs well enough on YouTube, Google may start to show your video in the SERPs.

-For example, one of my YouTube videos ranks in the top 3 of YouTube for “How to get more views on YouTube”.
+For example, one of my YouTube videos used to rank in the top 3 of YouTube for “how to get more views on youtube”.

 YouTube SERP – How to get more views on YouTube

-That same video also ranks in Google for that keyword.
+That same video still ranks in Google for that keyword.

 Pretty cool.